 Physical examinations are required prior to enrollment in Kindergarten and in grades 6 and 10.
 Transfer students will be asked to provide evidence of a physical examination having been completed prior to Kindergarten, or in grade 6 or 10 before being enrolled.
 Physical examinations shall include a minimum of hematocrit or hemoglobin, height, weight, blood pressure; and updating of immunizations, vision, hearing, speech and gross dental screening, health and developmental history as appropriate.

 In compliance with the Connecticut State Law and regulations, the Farmington Board of Education requires a physician's authorization for a nurse to administer prescription and non-prescription medication in school.
 Medication must be in a pharmacy prepared container, or the original container and brought to school by the parent/guardian.
 It must be labeled with the name of the child, the name of the drug, the strength, dosage, and frequency, along with the physician's or dentist's name.

-The form must be completed by the physician or dentist ordering the medicine and by the parent/guardian.
+The Authorization of Medication Consent form must be completed by the physician or dentist ordering the medicine and by the parent/guardian.

 When a prescription is taken to the pharmacy and the medication is needed for school, please ask the pharmacist for a school container as well as a container for home.
 The pharmacist will supply a second container for administration of medicine in school.

 Please remember that all medication must be brought to school by the parent/guardian and delivered only to the school nurse.
 It must be picked up in the same manner; otherwise, it will be discarded.
 Any medication received in a non-pharmaceutical container will not be administered.